elastic/kibana/x-pack/plugins/fleet/dev_docs/integrations_overview.md

 🔗 [Package spec reference](https://github.com/elastic/package-spec/blob/main/versions/1/integration/manifest.spec.yml#L221-L261)

 Each `policy_template` entry defines a set of `inputs`.
 An `input` is essentially a named grouping of fields related to a particular type of data to be ingested.
+Each `input` declares a `type` that typically maps to a Beats input like [httpjson](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-httpjson.html) or [filestream](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-filestream.html).
+Elastic Agent manages Beats under the hood, so these `inputs` are how we can configure the individual Beats that Agent is managing.

 For example, the Nginx integration defines three inputs: